This crowd-pleasing party dip is a creamy blend of sour cream, cream cheese, spinach, and various cheeses and served with bread for dipping.

 To freeze this dip: Add dip to a bowl with a sealable lid.
 Secure lid and store in the freezer for one to three months.
 Before baking, let dip thaw in the refrigerator overnight.
 When ready to serve, follow the regular recipe instructions for baking the dip.

 How long can you leave out a party dip?

-Whenever you serve a “serve yourself” dish like a party dip, you should always keep track of how long it sits at room temperature.
+Whenever you serve a “help yourself” dish like a party dip, you should always keep track of how long it sits at room temperature.